uvita, costa rica

 [ OVERVIEW ]

 When I travelled to Uvita, Costa Rica for a Biomimicry 3.8 immersion program, I found myself feeling a deep sense of belonging and “homecoming”.
-Somewhere between rainforest, mangroves, coral reefs, and the high paramo (cloud forest), the training challenged me physically, intellectually, and emotionally, but I felt a deep kinship with the people and ecosystems that I spent that week with.
-Some of the lessons I learned continue to anchor how I lead teams, build strategy, and navigate complexity.
-The experience of Discovering Nature’s Genius became a masterclass in the type of leadership our era demands: one rooted in curiosity, responsiveness, and the courage to learn directly from the world we are trying to protect.
+Somewhere between rainforest, mangroves, coral reefs, and the high paramo (cloud forest), the training challenged me in every way.
+I felt a deep kinship with the people and ecosystems that I spent that week with though.
+Some of the lessons I learned continue to anchor how I lead teams and navigate complexity, and who better than nature to have as mentor?
+The experience of Discovering Nature’s Genius became a masterclass in the type of leadership our era demands: one rooted in curiosity, responsiveness, but most importantly, the courage to learn directly from the world we are trying to protect.

 Training Details - Biomimicry